NebulousLabs/Sia/siad/API.md

 All API calls return JSON objects.
 If there is an error, the error is returned in plaintext.
 The standard response is { "Success": true}.
-In this document, the API responses are defined as go structs.
-The go structs will get encoded to JSON before being sent.
+In this document, the API responses are defined as Go structs.
+The Go structs will get encoded to JSON before being sent.
 Go structs are used here to provide type information.

 At version 0.4, the API will be locked into forwards compatibility.
 This means